oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/cloud-native-labs/horizontal-scaling/horizontal-scaling.md

 Remember that the storefront uses a readiness probe, so it may be a while before those pods are reporting ready.

-  13. Click on the pod name of a pod that is not yet ready, Look at the conditions section.
+  13. Click on the pod name of a pod that is not yet ready, Look at the **Conditions** section.

   ![scaling-pod-not-yet-ready](images/scaling-pod-not-yet-ready.png)